 Prices are not listed on the website.
 If you'd like to know the price of a new horn, just ask!

 I keep pricing formulas in house so that I can be leaner and more agile in responding to market considerations such as Euro fluctuations or increased shipping costs.
 I also use price to try to control the list size and keep the wait times as reasonable as possible for my committed clients.

 I take my commitment to delivering every penny's worth of value in what I create very seriously.
 The high prices for used horns of mine in the secondary markets (when they can be found) confirm that the value and trust in horns with my name on them is solid.

 The deposit to hold a spot on the list is $1000.
 The deposit is non-refundable.
 Please make sure that you feel comfortable with my build procedures and my wait and price systems before you place a deposit.

 I acknowledge that I am a slower horn maker than most.
-I don't apologize for that, I make a larger percentage of my own parts than any other small maker currently working.
+I don't apologize for that, I make a larger percentage of my own parts and tools than any other small maker currently working.
+I am also more trained, more skilled, and more committed to my own artistic development.
 That takes time and dedication far beyond what others have been willing to invest.
-During my early development years, I did a very poor job of estimating wait times for people.
-While I have done my best to learn the lessons from those early days, I still make mistakes, especially when a development project does not go as planned.
+When you order a horn from me, you can expect the the construction to be done patiently and skillfully, the details to be right, and the horn to look amazing.

 I build a Bb/F double horn in the Geyer configuration.
 I love this wrap because of it's visual elegance and the opportunity to use long solder joints on parallel branch tubes.
 Many American Geyer style horns share the same specifications, but I'll list them here anyway: